-In 1971 James Lamphere joined Richard “Dick” Wiemann in establishing Wiemann Lamphere Architects.
-The two were successful in building a considerable design practice, reaching a total of 35 personnel at its peak and becoming leaders in the design community, in and around Vermont.
+In 1971, James Lamphere joined Richard “Dick” Wiemann in establishing Wiemann Lamphere Architects.
+The two were successful in building a considerable design practice and becoming leaders in the design community, in and around Vermont.

-Richard and Jim went on to retire in 1994 and 1998 respectively.
+Richard and Jim went on to retire in 1994 and 1998, respectively.

-Dennis Webster retired in August 2014, and Gary Lavigne retired on May 27, 2016.
+Dennis Webster retired in August 2014, and Gary Lavigne retired in May 2016.

 Creative Sustainable Solutions